pasqualedazzeo/auralytics/CONTRIBUTING.md

 - Any alternatives you've considered
 - Additional context or screenshots

-Thank you for contributing to the Transcription App!
+Thank you for contributing to the Auralytics!